pgniewko/fastmath/README.md

 DESCRIPTION
 ==================================================
-The repository contains codes to test the performance of standaard and optimized mathematical functions.
+The repository contains codes to test the performance of standard and optimized mathematical functions.

 * Trigonometric functions by orlp: https://github.com/orlp